I-81 Exits 175 & 180 Located at US 11 & 130

 George Washington surveyed the rock bridge, and Thomas Jefferson liked it so much he purchased it from King George III in 1774.
 Experience “the most sublime of nature’s works” –Thomas Jefferson.

 Elevate your senses as you walk the path of patriots, the beautiful and serene Cedar Creek Trail, past Saltpeter Cave and Lost River, to Lace Falls.
-Stop to explore the history of Virginia’s Native Americans in the Monacan Indian Village.
-See the spectacular Drama of Creation, under the Bridge after sunset.
+Once you’ve walked Cedar Creek Trail, head to Buck Hill Trail to feel like you’re hiking the Appalachian Trail or to Blue Ridge or Skyline trails for spectacular views of the Blue Ridge and Appalachian mountains.

 Stay at the Natural Bridge Hotel & Conference Center.
-Casual dining options include the Cedar Creek Café, Archway Deli, the Colonial Dining Room, and Red Fox Tavern.
+Casual dining options include the Cedar Creek Café, the Colonial Dining Room, and Red Fox Tavern.
 Look into our many special packages here.

 Visit Nature’s cathedral, Virginia’s Natural Bridge State Park, a National Historic Landmark, and Civil War Trails site in the Shenandoah Valley, easily accessible from I-81, exits 175 & 180, and the Blue Ridge Parkway.